Tag along with me to uncover a day in the life of a Business Analyst!

 After lunch, its back to prepping for the next sprint.
 Our sprints always include a percentage of enhancement requests, bug fixes and new innovations.

-For enhancements, I look at the list of enhancements together with the rest of the product team and we discuss and agree on the priority.
 Once the product manager signs off on the priority and we discuss the best fixes, then I translate that into user stories.
 Sometimes I can write the stories right away, sometimes I need to do more research.

 Other times I need to engage the UX designers, other times I don’t.
 For small enhancements I have a lot of wiggle room to make the best judgement call.